-Figure \ref{fig:radio_bursts} shows the Stokes I and V images for example type-I, type-II, and type-III solar radio bursts.
+Figure \ref{fig:radio_bursts} shows the Stokes I and V images for example type I, type II, and type III solar radio bursts.
 These images are made at the native time and frequency resolution, 0.5 s and 40 kHz, of the observation.
 We have chosen different contour levels for different images to show the first noise peak of that image.
 Circular polarization fractions are shown in gray scale over the regions where both Stokes I and Stokes V emissions are detected with $> 5\sigma$ significance.
-The peak circular polarization for these type-I, type-II and type-III radio bursts are -89\%, -53\%, and -4.8\% respectively.
-The Stokes V flux densities of these bursts are $\sim$ 70, 180 and 70 SFU respectively.
-In all cases we obtain images with DR varies between $\sim500$ and $1200$.
-The high DR of these images enables us to detect a significant part of the quiet Sun emission in Stokes I even the presence of the bright active emissions.
-Interestingly, the peak of the Stokes V emission from the type-III burst is slightly but clearly displaced towards the south-east from the peak of Stokes I emission, while they are coincident for the type I and type II bursts shown.
+The peak circular polarization for these type I, type II and type III radio bursts are -89\%, -53\%, and -4.8\%, respectively.
+The Stokes V flux densities of these bursts are $\sim$ 70, 180, and 70 SFU, respectively.
+In all cases we obtain images with DR varying between $\sim500$ and $1200$.
+The high DR of these images enables us to detect a significant part of the quiet-Sun emission in Stokes I, even the presence of the bright active emissions.
+Interestingly, the peak of the Stokes V emission from the type III burst is slightly but clearly displaced toward the southeast from the peak of Stokes I emission, while they are coincident for the type I and type II bursts shown.

-These, along with the quiet Sun data showcased in \ref{subsec:stress-test} span a large range along flux density axis.
-Disc integrated flux density of the quiet Sun is $\sim1.2\ \mathrm{SFU}$ and peak surface brightness is $0.2\ \mathrm{SFU/beam}$ at 80 $\mathrm{MHz}$.
-This demonstrates the capability of P-AIRCARS to produce high DR images in a variety of different solar conditions.
+These, along with the quiet-Sun data showcased in \ref{subsec:stress-test} span a large range along the flux density axis.
+The disk-integrated flux density of the quiet Sun is $\sim1.2\ \mathrm{SFU}$, and peak surface brightness is $0.2\ \mathrm{SFU}$ per beam at 80 $\mathrm{MHz}$.
+This demonstrates the capability of P-AIRCARS to produce high-DR images in a variety of different solar conditions.
 Additionally, the residual instrumental polarization leakages of $\lesssim 1\%$ in all the observations shown in Fig. \ref{fig:radio_bursts}, represent an improvement approaching an order of magnitude over the $\sim5-10\%$ leakages obtained earlier \citep{Patrick2019,Rahman2020}.
-To the best of our knowledge, these are the lowest which have been achieved for any meterwave solar radio images and bring the exciting science target of measuring the weak circular polarization from the quiet Sun within reach.
+To the best of our knowledge, these are the lowest to have been achieved for any meter-wavelength solar radio images and bring the exciting science target of measuring the weak circular polarization from the quiet Sun within reach.

-\subsection{Heliospheric measurements using background radio sources}
+\subsection{Heliospheric Measurements Using Background Radio Sources}